-The appellation named after the town of Marmande lies in the north of the wine-growing region Southwest France south of the area Bergerac, The vineyards cover about 1,700 hectares of vineyards.
+The appellation, named after the city of Marmande, is located in the north of the wine-growing region Southwest France south of the area Bergerac, The vineyards cover around 1,700 hectares of vineyards.
 Red wine and rosé are made from a maximum of 75% Cabernet Franc.
 Cabernet Sauvignon and Merlot, maximum 50% Abouriou, Malbec ( Cot ) Fer.
 Gamay and Syrah blended.
-The white wine is made from at least 70% Sauvignon Blanc, as Sémillon and Ugni Blanc ( Trebbiano Toscano ) blended.
-Well-known producers are Château la Bastide, Château de Beaulieu, as well as the two cooperatives CV de Beaupuy and CV de Cocumont.
+The white wine is made from at least 70% Sauvignon Blanc, such as Sémillon and Ugni Blanc ( Trebbiano Toscano ) blended.
+Well-known producers are Château la Bastide, Château de Beaulieu, and the two cooperatives CV de Beaupuy and CV de Cocumont.